-There are bus rules required of our learners and these are available in the school offices or may be requested from the Transportation Department.
-All learners riding the bus are supervised after school hours until the buses arrive for pick-up.
-Learners are expected to show proper behavior and respect at all times in the bus line as well as on the bus.
+There are bus rules required of our students and these are available in the school offices or may be requested from Mr. Heldt.
+All students riding the bus are supervised after school hours until the buses arrive for pick-up.
+Students are expected to show proper behavior and respect at all times in the bus line as well as on the bus.

-BROOKINGS AREA TRANSIT ASSOCIATION (BATA): For information about riding the BATA bus please contact 605-692-2222.
+BROOKINGS AREA TRANSIT ASSOCIATION (BATA): For information about riding the BATA bus please contact 692-2222.
 Please note that a fee is charged.